 - Army Training

-The US Army has been known for applying gamification and running virtual training for a long time.
+The US Army applies gamification for a long time.
 Army, navy and air force are using AR and VR for flight simulations, combat training, virtual boot camps, weaponry and even medical training in the battlefield.
 Currently, Microsoft has secured a $480 million contract to supply the US Army with 100,000 HoloLens headsets.

 - Digital Surgery

 The healthcare industry is applying VR and AR for surgery planning and training.
 VR case-based learning shows excellent results, sometimes even better than the traditional methods of studying.
-For instance, ImmersiveTouch builds virtual reality e-learning platforms for surgical planning and training that are used in over 20 medical institutions and universities.
+For instance, ImmersiveTouch builds virtual reality e-learning platforms for surgical planning and training.
+More than 20 medical institutions and universities use it.
 Augmented Intelligence has designed BodyMap, a VR human anatomy learning solution that provides a realistic and interactive experience for medical students and professionals.

 - Astronaut Training

-Nasa is a leading user of VR, AR and mixed reality for training.
-Their Virtual Reality Laboratory training facility offers all kinds of real-time graphics and motion simulators to train astronauts, teach them to operate humanoid robots and rovers.
+Nasa is a leading user of VR, AR, and mixed reality for training.
+Their Virtual Reality Laboratory training facility offers all kinds of real-time graphics and motion simulators.
+These simulations help to train astronauts, teach them to operate humanoid robots and rovers.
 NASA has even virtually sent astronauts to Mars so that they could feel the environments they will be exploring in real life Mars expeditions.

-Virtual reality also helps people get better at driving.
+- Immersive Driving Virtual reality also helps people get better at driving.
 Back in 2015, Toyota launched TeenDrive365, named the “distracted driving simulator.”
-It was designed specifically to train young drivers to cope with distractions (that included text messages, noisy passengers and traffic noise) in a safe environment.
+It was explicitly designed to train young drivers to cope with distractions (that included text messages, noisy passengers, and traffic noise) in a safe environment.
 VR Motion is another provider of VR driver training for different types of professional and non-professional drivers like commercial truck and equipment operators, military and teens.

 Using virtual and augmented reality techniques in e-learning might not be conventional, but it pays off through increased student engagement, personalization and safety.
 That’s why, despite the cost, increasingly more companies and learning institutions turn to AR and VR in their training programs.
 A simulated work environment or job role scenarios help employees develop proficiency in the real world.
 So, if there’s VR or AR learning software that can fit your business needs, don’t hesitate to consider it.
 And if there’s none on the market, contact Skelia, and we’ll build the solution that’s right for you together.